BalducciVictor/hetic-w1p2021-20-tetris/README.md

 ##### `move`

 Move an element in a given direction with a given distance (by modifying its transform property).
+The element cannot cross the screen limits, except if you set the fourth parameter to `true`.

 ```
 var character = document.getElementById('character');